scsm-ua/kirtan-guide-en/songs/nija-pati-bhuja-danda-chchhatra-bhavam.md

     nija-nikaṭa-nivāsaṁ dehi govardhana tvam

 O Govardhan!
-You became the umbrella atop the handle of the arm of your Lord and crushed the pride of proud, arro- gant, impudent Indra.
+You became the umbrella atop the handle of the arm of your Lord and crushed the pride of proud, arrogant, impudent Indra.
 You are the incomparable king of all great mountains.
 Please give me a dear dwelling near you, O Govardhan!

 #### 2